Why Is My Garage Floor Sweating? [Fix It Now!]

 Floor mats that are specifically designed for garages come in multiple styles and materials.

 Most are water-absorbing, which is perfect for industrial use.
-They’re designed to hold about a gallon of water at a given time which helps keep your garage floor dry whether it’s from sweating or your car is dripping wet from a recent car wash.
+They’re designed to hold about a gallon of water at a given time which helps keep your garage floor dry whether it’s from concrete sweating or your car is dripping wet from a recent car wash.

 Some floor mats, such as the Armor All garage mats, are made from a polyester blend, making them slip-resistant, easy to clean, and highly durable.